Tenements-facades-project/wrofacade/README.md

 - Code for inducing grammars is very slow; it can be improved by reimplementing the algorithm - using Numba or moving to a faster programming language
 - In the pipeline we built, the Pix2Pix model always returns square results
-- Due to the fact that our algorithm for parsing input facades is imperfect, model makes mistakes in terms of number of floors of generated facade
+- Due to the fact that our algorithm for parsing input facades is imperfect, the grammar model makes mistakes in terms of number of floors of generated facade

 Any contribution is welcome!